- The video shows a crocodile submerged underwater with only its eyes showing.

 Do Crocodiles Eat Jaguars?

 Crocodiles are like jaguars in that they lie in wait and ambush their prey.
 Crocs are opportunistic feeders and can usually overcome the prey they ambush.
 They’re semiaquatic, which gives them an advantage as they use the water for cover as they approach land.
 Their bite force is much stronger than that of a jaguar and they may also grow to incredible lengths and weights.
 In a fight between a jaguar and a croc, a full-grown crocodile would win.
-However, as you’ll see in the clip below, a jaguar can certainly make a meal out of a smaller croc.
+However, as you saw in the clip above, a jaguar can certainly make a meal out of a smaller croc.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.